albertoev/SiNForMa/README.md

 # SiNForMa
-Android APP for students to learnt the difuculties to teach a numerical system
+Android APP for students to learnt the dificulties to teach a numerical system.